I released Fx24 in 2015.

 - Strategy # 3: Released 2010.
 KS - (Key Swing) Mean Reversion, symmetrical, buy and sell only.

 Fx24 is a 100% mechanical medium-term trend and counter-trend (mean reversion) trading methodology.

-Fx24 trades the five main currency pairs: Euro Currency (EUR/USD), British Pounds (GBP/USD), Japanese Yen (JPY/USD), Swiss Francs (CHF/USD) and Australian Dollar (AUD/USD).
+Fx24 trades the four main currency pairs: Euro Currency (EUR/USD), British Pounds (GBP/USD), Japanese Yen (JPY/USD) and Swiss Francs (CHF/USD).